pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

        A float defining the text fontsize.
 Default value is zero, which causes PDF viewer software to dynamically choose a size suitable for the annotation's rectangle and text amount.

-    .. note:: When adding or updating a field, the attributes :attr:`text_color`, :attr:`text_font` and :attr:`text_fontsize` are used to create the :attr:`text_da` string below.
-Only this value will actually be used to control the widget's text properties.

     .. attribute:: text_maxlen

        An integer defining the maximum number of text characters.
 PDF viewers will (should) not accept larger text amounts.